German Shepherd Now

 The Midwest tends to run lower due to cost of living and a higher concentration of breeders.
 Coastal prices reflect higher overhead and, in some cases, imported European bloodlines that carry a premium.
 These ranges cover reputable breeders only.

-Worth noting: shipping or flying a puppy from a lower-cost region to yours adds $300–$600.
+Shipping or flying a puppy from a lower-cost region adds $300–$600 for airline cargo, or $500–$1,200 if you use a flight nanny service.
 Sometimes the total still comes out lower than buying locally, but the logistics get more complicated.

 A low price isn’t automatically a problem.
 A breeder in a low-cost area with a small operation might genuinely price lower.
 But certain patterns should make you pause.